Marketing

 When you begin generating ideas for negative keywords, you may have a few terms in mind that you know users are searching for that don’t relate to your business.
 However, there are probably a lot of keywords that you aren’t aware of to add as negative keywords.
 Luckily, there are many tools you can use to help find negative keywords to add to your campaign.

-For example, if you search for the term “plumber,” the keyword planner provides terms related to plumbers.
-In the example below, you will see keywords like “water heater repair” and “water heater replacement.”
-If you are a plumber but don’t offer that service, you would want to include that as a negative keyword.
+For example, if you search for the term “dog bones,” the keyword research tool provides terms related to dog bones.
+In the example below, you will see keywords like “rawhide dog bones bad” and “skull and bones dog costume”.
+If you are selling dog bones but don’t offer costumes, you would want to include that as a negative keyword.
 Any terms you see in the related terms section that don’t relate to your business, you should add as negative keywords.

 Search Terms Report